rackerlabs/rackspace-how-to/content/rackspace-email/export-email-address-data-from-outlook-2013-for-windows.md

     Warning: Be sure that you click **Finish** in the final step, otherwise the data will not be exported.

 Check the folder where you elected to save the export to confirm that the export completed.
+If you are ready to import the data into another Outlook 2010 profile, see [Import email address data into Outlook 2013 for Windows]